 The exclusivity will boost your value and encourage new members to join.
 They will know they can access private events, software, and experiences through you.

 Knowing which industry leaders or events are attractive involves a degree of engagement with consumer trends.
-If you can predict what members want, you can find a way to create excitement before other sites and improve retention rates.
+If you can predict what members want, you can find a way to create excitement before other membership sites and improve retention rates.

 3- Create a Supportive Community

 Creating a positive community for members helps to increase the perceived value of the membership.
-It helps people build personal connections and is an excellent way to keep them engaging with your business.
+It helps people build personal connections and is an excellent way to keep them engaging with your membership business.

-With communities, members form associations with industry experts.
+With online communities, members form associations with industry experts.
 That opportunity makes you stand out from competitors who merely provide information.

 Examples of community-building include: